-A new paper by Vimal Ranchhod and Ihsaan Bassier associated with the Research Project on Employment, Income Distribution and Inclusive Growth is based at SALDRU at the University of Cape Town reviews the effects of the minimum wage increase on the income and employment of farm workers.
+A new paper by Vimal Ranchhod and Ihsaan Bassier associated with the Research Project on Employment, Income Distribution and

 The paper finds that find that the sectoral determination had a substantial effect on the earnings of farmworkers who remained employed after the law came into effect, but that there was also a small and gradual decrease in agricultural employment.
 Evidence suggests "an increase in mean income per month of 17.9% about a year after the law came into effect.
 However this coincided with a mean decrease in adult employment by this industry of about 8.2% over the same time period".
 The paper notes however that attributing causality for the decrease in employment is statististically challenging.